Non-Alcoholic Fatty Liver Disease Is Easy To Develop. We Don't Want To Get There, However.

 While we may be enraged at the inhumane methods of preparing these delicacies, we do know that the rich and the elite can afford to pay for these, and that’s why they still exist to this day.

 Because all these forbidden foods elicit feelings and emotions that the common roast chicken cannot provide.
+We shake our heads at the silent crime rings that the elite engage in, because somehow they’re able to get away with doing such things while the commonfolk get incarcerated for less.

 One thing in common with the geese and the ortolans is that they are fed an ultra-rich diet of grains.
 That constant overfeeding of carbohydrates forces their liver to become fat, and from there we get that fatty liver known as foie gras.